albburtsev/react-playground/README.md

 # Playgroung

-Not more than prepared project with the minimum required React ecosystem.
+Empty project with the minimum required React ecosystem.

 ## Install